The Ultimate Guide to Apartment Marketing Ideas in 2026

 Or, you could ask current residents who are renewing their lease what they like about living in your community.

-What I like most about this email is, it clearly tells the resident what they should do.
-Also, it asks for the review at the proper time – right after the resident renewed his or her lease.
+What I like most about this email is that it clearly tells the resident what they should do.
+Also, it asks for the review at the proper time (right after the resident renewed his or her lease).

-Click here for the text version of the above email so you can easily copy/paste.
+Grab the text version of this email here, so you can easily copy/paste!

 I love creative apartment marketing ideas that are easy to execute on.
 Why just use a review once?
 Take a screen grab of it and post everywhere.
 It will only help build the case that your community is a great place to live.